momar07005/EcommerceScrapper/README.md

 ## PS:

-I do believe that code with well named variables and functions does not need comments !
+I do believe that code with well named variables and methods does not need comments !

 ![alt text](https://github.com/momar07005/EcommerceScrapper/blob/master/DemoPictures/RequestCreation.PNG?raw=true)